 Americans remain a deeply religious people.
 The vast majority of Americans believe in God or a higher being, and many say that they pray daily.
-By providing education, health care, and countless social services, religious groups contribute mightily to the health of society.
-Religious individuals and institutions should be free to exercise their religious belief in private as well as in public.
+By providing education, health care, and countless social services, religious groups play an indispensable role in the health of society.
+Religious individuals and institutions have a right to exercise their religious beliefs that is not confined to the private sphere but is protected from government burden and discrimination in public life.

 The ability to work, live, and provide services compatible with one’s beliefs is essential for maintaining a just and free society, yet this freedom has suffered erosion in recent years.
 America must return to a more reasonable and historically accurate understanding of religious liberty, upholding religious and moral conscience as an invaluable support for healthy republican government and human flourishing.
-This requires that government respect the role of religious institutions and refrain from establishing religion or prohibiting the free exercise of religion.
+This requires that government respect the role of religious institutions and refrain from establishing religion or prohibiting its free exercise.

 The American Founders believed that strong religious congregations and vibrant faith communities were essential to ordered liberty.
 As a result, Americans have long enjoyed the fullest religious liberty in the world and have reaped the benefits of a flourishing civil society rooted in that religious freedom.
 Policymakers must restore a strong and stable society of individual and political self-government in which the people can give religious and faith-based institutions a central place in our civic and public life.